groue/GRMustache/Guides/runtime/context_stack.md

 ### GRMustache catches NSUndefinedKeyException

-GRMustache uses the standard [Key-Value Coding](http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) `valueForKey:` method when performing key lookup.

 NSDictionary never complains when asked for an unknown key.
 However, the default NSObject implementation of `valueForKey:` invokes `valueForUndefinedKey:` when asked for an unknown key. `valueForUndefinedKey:`, in turn, raises an `NSUndefinedKeyException` in its default implementation.

-*GRMustache catches those exceptions*, and behaves as if the value for that key were `nil`.
+*GRMustache catches those exceptions*.
 Precisely, it catches `NSUndefinedKeyException` exceptions that come from the very objects that are sent the `valueForKey:` message.
 All other exceptions raise out of GRMustache, which does not aim at being a black hole.

 For instance, if the pet above has to `name` property, it will raise an `NSUndefinedKeyException` that will be caught by GRMustache so that the key lookup can continue with the `person` object.